BGR360/CppGameEngine3D/README.md

 ##### Composition over Inheritance

-Inheritance and polymorphism is great, but it certainly has its limitations, especially in the game world.
+Inheritance and polymorphism are great, but they certainly have their limitations, especially in the game world.
 For instance, you might define a class of objects that is `Movable` and one that is `Static`, and another class of objects that is `Renderable`.
 The problem is that a `GameObject` (for instance, a `NonPlayerCharacter`) may be `Movable` *and* `Renderable`.
 This leads to a diamond-shaped inheritance tree, which is a problem.

 ```
              GameObject